Saranyaaav/PROMPT-ENGINEERING/README.md

 These architectures power applications across software engineering, healthcare, finance, media, robotics, and enterprise automation, making Generative AI one of the most transformative technologies in modern computing.
 # Perplexity:
 # 4. Generative AI impact of scaling in LLMs
-## Generative AI: Impact of Scaling in LLMs

 Scaling is the core driver of recent progress in generative AI.
 For large language models (LLMs), **scale** primarily means: